apparentorder/reweb/README.md

 it allows custom domain names and ACM certificates.

 *** UPDATE *** Support for Application Loadbalancers has been added!
 There's several reasons where ALB might be preferable -- most importantly, it becomes cheaper than API Gateway at some traffic levels.
+When using ALB, make sure to select *Multi Value Headers* in the ALB Target Group attributes.

 #### re:Web